 Static Images and Graphics

 New York, NY 10000

 Images and graphics inside emails should have text description, known as "alt-text."
+The email software you use will have its own process for adding alt-text.
 In Gmail, adding alt-text looks like this:

 - Click on the image in the body of your email.